Relative of President Obama arrested in Massachusetts

 Zeituni Onyango was granted asylum last year by a Boston judge, putting the Kenyan woman on the path to citizenship.

-Rogers said Ongyango Obama was released from a Massachusetts jail on Monday and was being supervised at an undisclosed location until reporting back to immigration officials on Tuesday.
+Rogers said Onyango Obama was released from a Massachusetts jail on Monday and was being supervised at an undisclosed location until reporting back to immigration officials on Tuesday.

 Immigration and Customs Enforcement in Washington had no immediate comment on the report.